hyltonsocher/learning-repo/readme.md

 ### Geography

-I live in New York City and Westport, Connceticut
+I live in New York City and Westport, Connecicut

 ### Reading